 I was invited to other weddings.
 One I missed, because I did not remember, that the ceremony in the church, will not be hold in the church itself – because it had been a fire in there, but in the nearby hall.
 Another wedding was hold at 31st December.
 Unfortunately I had got some cake or coffee or similar on my clothes during the first part of the wedding – not my fault, though I had to go home and change and missed a lot of the evening.
 On one wedding I also had a national dress, which I had borrowed of a friend.
 My social life was quite OK, even I was a single mother, e.g. I followed two women, members of the Pentecost church, on the lake for a kind of fishing, we call “pimpla”.
 One has a very short fishing rod, make a hole in the ice of the lake and try to get fish – it often works.
 During the summers I was sometimes going to that lake, which was nearby our town, for enjoying the sun.

 In 1981 I was getting an own apartment, that means the contract was between me and the lessor and not between the social authority of the town and the lessor.
 I did get a special loan for people getting there first apartment.
 Unfortunately these loans does not exist anymore.
 If I remember right, the money was from the bank of Sweden and one had to pay back to the bank of Sweden.
 For that loan I could buy a nice sofa, a big bed, a small bed for Gunnar, some more furniture for the living room, chairs and table for the kitchen and also pots and pans and dishes as well as curtains.
 I have got a very nice home by this and that apartment had two rooms.
+The apartment was situated close to a small forest.
+At the edge of the forest lily of the valley were growing during the months of May and already in March each year anemones were in bloom in a little grove nearby.
+I really loved that place.
+By the way, the kitchen cabinets were painted in a very nice orange colour.
+Some people told me, it is orange and it is not nice, but I answered: It is yellow as the sun.
+I also crocheted small curtains and embroider a tray belt with cross stitches.
+Furthermore I was knitting sweaters for Gunnar.

 By the new apartment I have got new friends as well and I also met some boy friends, but none of them was a friend for a life time.
 One of them, which no work, asked me to be his girlfriend even he already had one.
 Though I told him, that I won’t.
 Another one, who was a truck driver, which I liked a lot, was going with me to Stockholm to meet my friend Erika and her husband, when they came visiting me.
 The guy told me afterwards, that he does not feel anything for me, though we did not continue with our friendship either.
 His friend, who was a painter, and I were together for a long while.
 We actually got engaged, but, when I asked him, if we could move together and rent a three-room apartment, he un-engaged with me.